021tw/021tw.github.io/index.md

 ## Moderation Rules

 * Company cannot be in operations for more than 5 years.
+  * Is this company really a startup after more than 5 years?
 * Company cannot have more than 50 people.
 * Company must be a quality Silicon Valley style startup.
 * Company cannot be in or affliate of the following industries: